barryclark/jekyll-now/_posts/2017-11-12-Port-and-Transport-and-Port.md

 			jsonText = ReadTextFile('~/.myapp.json')
 			return JsonDeserialize(jsonText)

-In distributed systems I might have code running in two systems.
+Now imagine a distribute system, where I have code running on multiple computers.
-For example, maybe there is a security restriction that forces certain code to run on a certain computer.
+For example, maybe there is a security restriction that forces certain code to run on a certain computer, while some business logic runs on another computer.
 This is a lot like talking to an external system, except that I fully control the interface and can make it look however I want.
+I don't need the same kind of adapting.
+But I do want to abstract away the remote communication, and I don't want to deal with remoting when testing the business rules.
 If both sides are implemented using the same technology, I use this trick or organize and test them in a convenient way.

 1. Define the interface I wish I had.